Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 When changes occur, it is important to document them properly and update the contract accordingly.
 By doing so, both homeowners and builders have a clear record of the agreed-upon changes, including the scope of work, materials, timelines, and any associated costs.
 This helps prevent misunderstandings or disputes that may arise due to inconsistent or conflicting information.

 Having a copy of the contract enables effective management and tracking of changes.
 Homeowners can refer to the contract to ensure that all modifications are properly implemented and executed by the builder.
-Likewise, builders can rely on the contract to ensure that they are fulfilling their obligations as agreed upon.
+This includes checking that variation quotes align with the pricing methodology in the original contract and that all variations are documented in writing before work commences.

 Resolving Disputes and Claims